Liza-IITP/Quant-Finance/README.md

 # Quant-Finance
-ASSIGNMENT - 1
+Python script to analyze historical stock data for a NIFTY50 stock from Yahoo Finance for the period from August 1, 2023, to July 29th, 2025.

-Write a Python script to analyze historical stock data for a NIFTY50 stock from Yahoo Finance for the period from August 1, 2023, to July 29th, 2025.
-The script should:
+TO DOs :
 Install the necessary libraries (numpy, pandas, yfinance, matplotlib).
 Download the data for the given period.
 Extract the Open, High, Low, Close, and Volume columns.
 Calculate and plot the 14-day and 50-day relative strength index (RSI) on the same graph, with different colors for each RSI.